fluid-notion-systems/seaview/docs/BRP_EXTRAS.md

 ## Integration with Zed

-The BRP extras plugin enables remote control of the Shoreview application from external tools like Zed.
+The BRP extras plugin enables remote control of the Seaview application from external tools like Zed.
 With the BRP server running, you can:

 1. Take screenshots of the rendered scene
 2. Send keyboard input to navigate the camera